UC Davis pepper spray incident: Rallies and encampment

 On Tuesday, November 15, 2011, several hundred demonstrators rallied on the quad to protest against proposals to increase tuition fees due to state budget cuts.
 UC Davis was subjected to a 40 percent cut in its general funds and a $130 million deficit in 2011.
 After marching to Mrak Hall in the administration building, 50 people stayed overnight and two tents were raised outside.
 The tents were later taken down after a representative for student affairs expressed concerns.

 On Wednesday, November 16, 2011, the movement intensified within another of the three public higher education systems in California, namely the California State University (CSU) system, when protesters attempted to attend a meeting of the CSU Trustees.
 Protesters were sprayed with pepper spray.
-At least one student who was pepper-sprayed was also put on her stomach by police, hog-tied and placed in handcuffs, which was a clear violation of CSU's own policies.
+At least one student who was pepper sprayed was also put on her stomach by police, hog-tied and placed in handcuffs, which was a clear violation of CSU's own policies.

 On Thursday, November 17, 2011, a group of Occupy UC Davis demonstrators once again set up tents, this time on the campus quad between Memorial Union and Shields Library.
-On the morning of Friday, November 18, UC Davis Chancellor Linda P.B.
-Katehi, citing safety concerns about people from outside the UC Davis community participating in demonstrations on the campus, informed the Occupy UC Davis group in writing that the tents must be removed by 3:00 pm "in the interest of safety, respect for our campus environment and in accordance with our Principles of Community."
+On November 18, Katehi, citing safety concerns about people from outside the UC Davis community participating in demonstrations on the campus, informed the Occupy UC Davis group in writing that the tents must be removed by 3:00 pm "in the interest of safety, respect for our campus environment and in accordance with our Principles of Community."
 According to Katehi, the Occupy group did not respond to this request, and they were further informed that if they did not remove the tents, they would be removed.

 After being informed of the requests from the administration and police, some students removed their tents.
-University police announced at the General Assembly that the tents, still numbering approximately 25, would have to be removed by 3:00 pm.
+University police announced at the General Assembly that the tents, still numbering approximately 25, would have to be removed by 3 pm.